-- I From the Postprocessing menu open the Domain Plot Parameters dialog box.
-On the Point page select 226, then type (T-Tam) / pow in the Expression field. - 2 Click the Line Settings button to choose Circle as Line marker, then select the Legend check box. - 3 Click OK twice to close the dialog box and create the plot. - 4 Repeat the merging process to create similar plots for the other three heat sinks from Alpha Company Ltd.: types n19, s1519, and ub19.
+- I From the Postprocessing menu, open the Domain Plot Parameters dialog box. - 2 On the Point page, select Point 226. - 3 In the Expression edit field, type (T-T\amb)/P\he. - 4 Click the Line Settings button.
+Choose Circle as Line marker, then click OK. - 5 Click OK to close the dialog box and generate the first graph. - 6 Click the Edit Plot toolbar button on the Figure window. - 7 In the Edit Plot dialog box, edit the plot title and axis labels; when done, click OK.

+8 Repeat the merging process to create similar plots for the other three heat sinks from Alpha Company Ltd.: types n19, s1519, and ub19.